usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 11 %}
 {% asset design-standards/fig_11_measurement_of_curb_ramp_slopes.gif alt="" %}
 {% figcaption %}
-<strong>Measurement of Curb Ramp Slopes.</strong> The ramp slope is a ratio expressed as the vertical rise divided by the horizontal run.
+<p><strong>Measurement of Curb Ramp Slopes.</strong> The ramp slope is a ratio expressed as the vertical rise divided by the horizontal run.
 X is the horizontal plane (level) and Y is the vertical plane.
 The adjoining slope at walk or street shall not exceed 1:20 (sloping towards the curb ramp surface).
-Note: slope = Y:X.
+Note: slope = Y:X.</p>
 {% endfigcaption %}
 {% endfigure %}